tact-lang/pitaya/docs/SPECIFICATION.md

   - `pricing.anthropic.sonnet.output_per_1k_usd`
   - (similarly for other models)
 - Orchestration performs the estimate and reports in results and TUI.

+Estimation semantics (normative): Currency is USD.
+Per-task cost is computed from the task’s model attribution and rounded to 4 decimal places; run totals sum per-task costs and are also rounded to 4 decimals.

 ## 6.3 Security and Isolation